 During the TIFFA scan, ultrasound doctors scan the baby from head to toe.
 They usually identify both internal and external anomalies during the scan.
 Some conditions are treatable after the baby is born.
 There is rarely some condition that can turn out to be fatal.

-If the condition is treatable, the doctor will intimate you with advice regarding the right care and diagnosis as soon as you deliver the baby.
+If the condition is treatable, the doctor will inform you with advice regarding the right care and diagnosis as soon as you deliver the baby.
 The conditions like cardiac defects and bowel issues cannot be found until the later stage of pregnancy.

 What if Some Issue is detected during TIFFA Scan?

-If the ultrasound doctor finds an issue during the scan, it will be informed to you via your gynecologist.
+If the ultrasound doctor finds an issue during the scan, it will be informed to you via your gynaecologist.
 Based on the problem, the doctor will guide you with the right advice and health care suggestions.

 Avoid any sort of panicking, it will make your pregnancy more complicated.
 Discuss the issue with the doctors, they will help you through the next procedures.
 There are some scenarios where the baby might need treatment or surgery after birth or when it is in the womb.